decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/README.md

 ## Contributing

-We welcome contributions to the Doctelligence website repository!
+We welcome contributions to the DIN Foundation website repository!
 Whether it's improving documentation, fixing bugs, or helping with website design, we value your input.

 ### How to Contribute